NizarMohd/MotionDetection/index.md

 ## Aim
-To detect primary motions (Shield, Grenade, Reload, Logout and Non-Gestures) using data from Gyrometers and Accelerometers from MPU6050.
+To detect primary motions (Shield, Grenade, Reload, Logout and Non-Gestures) using data from Gyrometers and Accelerometers MPU6050.

 ## Overview
 The task of Hardware AI is to provide a model to predict the required gestures during the game.
 With Ultra96’s Zynq processing system, we can make use of the FPGA to program an ML model to predict either a Shield, Reload or Grenade.
 This section explores the ways that the model was implemented, in terms of training, FPGA implementation and optimizations, and also the challenges faced when implementing the model.